Longing for Christ's return. 1:4-9

 v4.
 Although Paul is often burdened by what he calls his "concern for all the churches", 2Cor.11:28, he none-the-less can give thanks for his brothers and sisters in the Lord.
 He can separate their problems from their spiritual state.

 v5.
-Paul goes on to identify two of the spiritual gifts which are in abundance in the Corinthian church, but he does so by underlining the fact that they possess these gifts "in him" (in Christ).
-The gifts are given by God through the work of Christ to those who associate with (are "in") Christ.
-The two important gifts are first, "speaking", in the sense of spiritual utterance, and second, "knowledge", in the sense of spiritual insight.
+Paul goes on to identify two of the spiritual gifts which are in abundance in the Corinthian church, but he does so by underlining the fact that they possess these gifts "in him", ie., in Christ.
+The gifts are given by God through the work of Christ to those who associate with Christ, who are "in" Christ.
+The two important gifts are "speaking", in the sense of spiritual utterance, and "knowledge", in the sense of spiritual insight.

 v7.
 As a consequence of their acceptance of the gospel, the Corinthians were endowed with an abundance of "spiritual gifts".
 This does not mean that they were extraordinary because they possessed such gifts, but just that they did not miss out in this department.
-They possessed the normal spiritual gifts of a church empowered by the Spirit of God.
-Thankfully, these gifts will serve the church until the coming of Christ.
+They possessed the normal spiritual gifts of a church empowered by the Spirit of God, gifts that will serve the church until the coming of Christ.

 v8.
 Although the Corinthians have not yet arrived, they will indeed share in the day when Christ is "revealed".
-"He (God) will keep you strong (confirm, or guarantee you) to the end".
-The word "confirm", in the sense of guaranteeing to the end, is a better reading than "strengthen".
-God will see to it that they will arrive on that day.
-On that day they will arrive "blameless", guiltless and sinless before the Judge of the universe, and this because their sinfulness is transferred to Christ while Christ's righteousness is transferred to them.
+"He (God) will keep you strong to the end" - guarantee your standing to the end.
+God will see to it that the Corinthian believers will arrive on that day.
+On that day they will arrive "blameless", guiltless and sinless before the Judge of the universe, and this because they stand perfect in their union with Christ.
 Their state of purity will be proclaimed on "the day of our Lord Jesus Christ".
-This day is the Old Testament "day of the Lord" and it will be the day of judgement for God's people.
+This day is the Old Testament "day of the Lord", the day of judgment.

-False expectations are terribly dangerous.
+Unrealistic expectations undermine confidence and promote frustration.
 For example, when it comes to marriage, unrealistic expectations can easily undermine a loving relationship.
 The Christian walk is no less vulnerable and so it is helpful for us to take note of the realistic expectations that Paul lists in our passage for study.
 What is essential in the Christian life is to know the truth - understand the mind of God.
 We must fill ourselves with realistic expectations when it comes to our personal walk with Christ, our Christian fellowship and our life in the world.

 1. Grace - "spiritual gifts", v4-7

 What are our expectations for the church?
 Are we looking for a big congregation, a thriving youth ministry, ..... ?
 Given the demographics of our suburb, we may have little hope of realizing these particular expectations.
 Let our expectation be for an enrichment of spiritual gifts such that we lack nothing in this department.
-In particular, that the proclamation of the Word of God is spiritually powerful so that we may grow in the wisdom and knowledge of God.
+In particular, that the proclamation of the Word of God be powerful for our growth in the wisdom and knowledge of God.

 2. Guarantee - "blameless", v8